 Field Experiences

-2025 Field Experiences
+View highlights from the 2025 Field Experiences

-2025 Walking Tours
+2026 Walking Tours

 Historic Alleyways of Shaw

-Throughout D.C’.s history, alleyways have been a critical feature of neighborhood life.
-In the early twentieth century, D.C.’s hidden alleyways housed the majority of the city’s Black and immigrant populations, creating unique patterns of segregation.
-The grand residential blocks housed two distinct communities: White households lived in the street-facing homes and Black households occupied the same lots in interior alley houses, hidden from the street.
+Throughout DC’s history, alleyways have been a critical feature of neighborhood life.
+In the early twentieth century, DC’s hidden alleyways housed the majority of the city’s Black and immigrant populations, creating unique patterns of segregation.
+The grand residential blocks housed two distinct communities: White households lived in the street-facing homes and Black households occupied the same lots in interior alley houses hidden from the street.
 While city officials condemned life in the alleyways as dangerous, dirty, and diseased, they were in fact a place where communities sustained each other and provided security.

 Mount Vernon Square Historic District

 Once a dividing line between downtown’s federal offices and the historically Black Shaw neighborhood, the Mount Vernon Square Historic District has long been a hub of culture and change.
-This walking tour, easily accessible from the Washington Convention Center, gave participants an exclusive look inside the beautifully restored Carnegie Library, once one of the few integrated public spaces in a then-segregated city and now home to the DC History Center.
+This walking tour, easily accessible from the Washington Convention Center, gives participants an exclusive look inside the beautifully restored Carnegie Library, once one of the few integrated public spaces in a segregated city and now home to the DC History Center.

 ATTENDEES